postsharp/Metalama.Documentation/content/conceptual/using/debugging-aspect-oriented-code.md

 ![](images/debug_break.png)

 > [!NOTE]
 > Notice that it is the same code that you see before.
-You can add `Debugger.Break` to break the debugger at that location forcefully.
+You can add `Debugger.Break` to forcefully break the debugger at that location.